Connect with others who understand.

 • More frequent flare-ups

-• Lesions interfering with daily activities or mobility
+• Lesions that interfere with daily activities or mobility

-There is no cure for HS, but many treatments are available to prevent new lesions from forming and to manage the symptoms (most commonly pain and suppuration) of current lesions.
-Your dermatologist can evaluate your HS cysts and determine the best way to treat them — either with medication, steroid injections, incision and drainage, or surgical procedures for more severe HS skin disease.
+Instead of picking at or popping your HS cysts, consult your healthcare provider or dermatologist for treatment.
+There’s no cure for HS, but many treatments are available to prevent new lesions from forming and to manage the symptoms of current lesions.
+Your dermatologist can evaluate your HS cysts and determine the best way to treat them — either with medication, steroid injections, incision and drainage, or surgical procedures for more severe cases.

 Medications